 Specific local libraries and faculties sometimes write off books.
 This means they sell them at symbolic prices or eventually give them away for free.
-It would be wise to ask them directly for more information.
-Then you will be ready to chop that marvelous book when the time comes!
+Ask them directly for more information and be ready to chop that marvelous book when the time comes!

 # 5 Facebook groups

 Social networks are perfect places for book exchange, selling, and buying.
 If you have duplicates or excess books and want to get rid of them, offer them in Facebook groups.
-The possibility you’ll find someone interested who lives near you is quite good.
+The possibility you’ll find someone who lives near you is pretty good.

 Are you pleased with bizarre, almost unbelievable situations – the ones we call coincidences?
 If you have already given up on finding a specific book, you have nothing to lose by trying on Facebook.
-The “coincidence” may happen to you as well.
-You may also meet someone who shares the same literary interests.
+The coincidence may also happen to you, and you could meet someone with the same literary interests.

 Here are a few book-buying/selling Facebook groups: